ARC345/SudokuSolver/README.md

 # SudokuSolver

-Fast Sudoku solver with multiple algorithms used
+Fast Sudoku solver whcih can solve any solvable problem out there quickly